Haplogroup E-M35: E-M293

 E-M293 is a subclade of E-V1515.
 It was first identified by ISOGG as the second clade within E-Z830.
 It was discovered before E-Z830, being announced in (Henn, Gignoux, Lin & Oefner 2008), which associated it with the spread of pastoralism from East Africa into Southern Africa.
 So far high levels have been found in specific ethnic groups in Tanzania and Southern Africa.
 Highest were the Datooga (43%), Khwe (Kxoe) (31%), Burunge (28%), and Sandawe peoples (24%).
 Henn (2008) in their study also found two Bantu-speaking Kenyan males with the M293 mutation.

 Other E-M215 subclades are rare in Southern Africa.
 The authors state "Without information about M293 in the Maasai, Hema, and other populations in Kenya, Sudan, and Ethiopia, we cannot pinpoint the precise geographic source of M293 with greater confidence.
 However, the available evidence points to present-day Tanzania as an early and important geographic locus of M293 evolution.".
 They also say that "M293 is only found in sub-Saharan Africa, indicating a separate phylogenetic history for M35.1 * (former) samples further north".

 E-P72 appears in Karafet (2008).
 (Trombetta, Cruciani, Sellitto & Scozzari 2011) announced that this is a subclade of E-M293.

 E-V42

-(Trombetta, Cruciani, Sellitto & Scozzari 2011) announced the discovery of E-V42 in two Beta Israel persons.
+Trombetta et al. (2011) announced the discovery of E-V42 in two Beta Israel persons.
 It was suggested that it may be restricted to the region around Ethiopia.
-However, further testing by commercial DNA testing companies confirmed many positive results for this subclade in Saudi Arabia, Kuwait and one person in Portugal who has a root from Arabia.
+However, further testing by commercial DNA testing companies confirmed many positive results for this subclade in Saudi Arabia, Kuwait and one person in Portugal who has a root from Arabia.[77]
+A 2026 preprint study by magd addin & Theyazan Mohammed Awad Harorh refined the phylogeny of E-V42, confirming its presence in southern Arabia with an estimated origin around 4,200 years ago during the Bronze Age, and also identified a downstream subclade (E-Y44734) in Iberia.